 Every brand has a unique tone of voice (TOV).
 The Writing Assistant add-on doesn’t know what that is, but it can check to see that you’re remaining on-brand in the type of language you’re using.
 The SEO tool ranks your sentences as “casual” or “formal” on a weighted spectrum with “neutral” in the center.

-It pulls specific examples of sentences that stand out for their extreme casual or formal nature.
+It pulls specific examples of sentences that stand out for their extremely casual or formal nature.
 Here are a few from this very article:

 If your particular brand leans more towards one or the other, this is a great place to see how the sentences you’re typing align with your style guide and writing rules.